huaweicloud/terraform-provider-huaweicloud/docs/resources/obs_bucket_policy.md

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the OBS bucket policy resource.
+If omitted, the provider-level region will work as default.
+Changing this creates a new OBS bucket policy resource.

 * `bucket` - (Required) Specifies the name of the bucket to which to apply the policy.
 * `policy` - (Required) Specifies the text of the bucket policy in JSON format.
 For more information about obs format bucket policy, see the [Developer Guide](https://support.huaweicloud.com/intl/en-us/devg-obs/obs_06_0048.html).